cowboysmall-sites/cowboysmall-blog-comments/README.md

 # blog-comments
-A repository to house comments across cowboysmall.com
+A repository to house all comments across cowboysmall.com